ShadowPhone vs FeedFlux

 - You need AI content generation, Content API, or Telegram monitoring

-- You want a production-ready platform with established documentation and support
+- You want published setup documentation and a dedicated support hub

-- Your operation requires 57+ automation modules beyond basic follow/like/comment
+- Your operation requires registered workflow modules beyond basic follow/like/comment

 - You are an agency managing accounts for paying clients who expect reliability